gregorwolf/pg-beershop/README.md

 npm run create-service:pg:dbms
 ```

-to instanciate a PostgreSQL DBMS.
+to instantiate a PostgreSQL DBMS.
 Then run:

 ```
 npm run create-service:pg:db
 ```

 to create a the beershop database in the DBMS.
-With that opreperation done you can build the MTA by running:
+With that operation done you can build the MTA by running:

 ```
 npm run build:cf